mever-team/FairBench/README.md

-FairBench can be imported in Python AI projects to offer standardized exploration of more than 300 fairness concerns.
-In particular, it produces reports that can be viewed in various formats
-(e.g., in the terminal, in the browser) as part of ongoing reporting by developers, auditors, and eventually policymakers with a certain degree of technical background.
+FairBench can be imported in Python AI projects to offer standardized exploration of more than 300 fairness metrics.
+It also produces reports that organize many of those metrics, and which can be viewed in various formats (e.g., in the terminal, in the browser) as part of ongoing reporting by developers, auditors, and eventually policymakers with a certain degree of technical background.

 Fairness exploration is not limited to one or a few measures at a time, though single-measure computations are still available, in line with other industrial frameworks.
+Instead, FairBench computations are traceable in that they let users explore intermediate quantities leading to problematic values.
-Instead, FairBench includes traceable computations that keep track of intermediate quantities.
-Furthermore, when reporting focuses single metrics that may miss the bigger picture, it is accompanied by caveats and recommendations extracted through the help of social scientists.
+When reporting focuses on one metric that may miss the bigger picture, it is accompanied by caveats and recommendations extracted through the help of social scientists.

-FairBench is independent of data modality, for example by supporting -among others- regression and multiclass outputs from most popular computational frameworks.
-It can also be used to uncover LLM biases.
+FairBench is independent of data modality and downstream task.
+For example, it supports -among others- regression and multiclass outputs from most popular computational framework, and contains out-of-the-box experiments for tabular, image, and graph data.
+It can also be used in uncovering LLM biases.

 If you have some coding experience with Python stacks like Pandas and NumPy, the library can be installed in your environment